Redeeming December 25: A Biblical Investigation of Christs Birth

 The debate over Christmas has raged for centuries.
 Was Jesus really born on December 25th?
 Is celebrating this date participating in paganism?
-Should believers avoid thth December
+Should believers avoid this time of year altogether?

 Let’s be honest: the Bible gives us compelling reasons to doubt a December nativity.
 Three scriptural arguments stand out clearly.